migguel0/razorAP/README.md

 # razorAP

-razorAP is a Bash and Python tool used to generate Fake Access Point for Wi-Fi networks with 802.1X authentication.
+razorAP is a Bash and Python tool used to generate Fake Access Points for Wi-Fi networks with 802.1X authentication.

 The basic pieces for 802.1X authentication are
 - Applicant: software client running on the Wi-Fi workstation.